 Fakarava is part of the Tuamotu Archipelago, one of the five Archipelagos that make up the country French Polynesia in the South Pacific Ocean.

-The Tuamotus Archipelago home to less than 16 000 people which are living across 78 atolls (not all are inhabited) that form the most extensive chain Atolls in the entire world, over an area of 850 square kilometres (328 square miles) almost the same size as western Europe.
+The Tuamotu atolls are home to less than 16 000 people which are living across 78 atolls (not all are inhabited) that form the most extensive chain of atolls in the entire world, over an area of 850 square kilometers (328 square miles), almost the same size as western Europe.

-Fakarava is roughly rectangular shaped and is 60 kilometres (37 miles) long and 21 kilometres (13 miles) wide.
-The widest part of the Atoll is around 300meters (984ft) and the shortest part only around 30meters (98ft) across.
+Fakarava is roughly rectangular shaped and is 60 kilometers (37 miles) long and 21 kilometers (13 miles) wide.
+The widest part of the atoll is around 300 meters (984ft), and the shortest part is only around 30 meters (98ft) across.

-The interior lagoon is so big; you can’t even see across to the other side.
-The centre of the lagoon was once a volcano, but it has now plummeted over 1,000 meters into the Pacific Ocean floor.
+The interior lagoon is so big that you can’t even see across to the other side.
+The center of the lagoon was once a volcano, but it has now plummeted over 1,000 meters into the Pacific Ocean floor.